-Of course for people that don’t focus on user interface technologies, this obviously will not mean a great deal.
+Of course, for people that don’t focus on user interface technologies, this obviously will not mean a great deal.
 This list above just describes the components that lay between the user interface, which is HTML5 and the database layer.

 The Critical Things to Understand About SAP Fiori Apps

 The crucial aspects of knowing about Fiori are entirely left out of the sales presentation of Fiori.
 When I supported several sales pursuits, our prospects were not told any of the following information.
-This can’t be an isolated example — that is I assume that this information is left out of most sales presentations to this day, as I had to dig to find this information.
+This can’t be an isolated example — that is, I assume that this information is left out of most sales presentations to this day, as I had to dig to find this information.
 And none of the SAP’s sales and marketing literature explains any of the following bullet points.
-Nor does almost any of the literature written by analysts on this topic.
+Nor does almost any of the essay written by analysts on this topic.

 Items to Understand